elemelon5/thecloverleaf.github.io/about.md

 layout: post-no-feature
 permalink: /about/index.html
 title: About
-description: The Clover Leaf is a highly opinionated blog.
-Reader discretion is advised.
+description: "The Clover Leaf is a highly opinionated blog.
+Reader discretion is advised."
 tags: [about, Jekyll, theme, responsive]
 image:
   feature: soft-trees.jpg